University of Maryland Extension Food Preservation and Canning

 Hello, Here's your basic question of the day -- I accidentally skipped a step when canning pickled beets.
 I did not boil the beets until tender before peeling them.
 I peeled and diced them before putting them in the brine.
 They simmered for about 10 minutes in brine (4 cups vinegar, 2 cups water, 2 cups sugar, 1.5 teaspoons pickling salt and spices).
 The first batched when into the boiling water canner for 30 minutes, boiling water process.
 The second batch waited in the hot brine for 30 minutes before going into the canner for 35 minutes.
 I've found two references stating this should be fine and no explanation why boiling until tender is absolutely necessary.
 Are my beets okay?
 Thanks Karen Sampson Hoffman

-Baltimore County Maryland home food preservation Posted over 3 years ago
+Baltimore County Maryland home food preservation Posted almost 4 years ago

 I recently purchased an electric pressure cooker that also does canning.
 I am new to canning and the more I read about it the more I want to be sure I am doing it safely.
 I purchased a Power Pressure Cooker XL and I was wondering if that would be sufficient for pressure canning or if you have another recommended brand that would be better.
 In addition to that, I understand that acidity is more important when canning with a water bath but is it still a factor when canning with a pressure cooker?
 For example, do I need to use recipes specific to canning to accommodate for acidity or can I use my normal recipe?
 Thank you for your help!